wertercatt/cafai-ukagaka/readme.txt

 This lets him get TCG information from Scryfall and other sources, so he can tell you about Magic: The Gathering, Pokémon, Yu-Gi-Oh!, and other cards.

 He hails from the SBARGv2 roleplay setting, feel free to check out our forums at https://letssosl.boards.net/

+This ghost uses Zarla's template!
+You can find it at http://www.ashido.com/ukagaka/!